-You can check the battery charge before you insert the battery into the computer (see Checking the Battery Charge).
-You can also set power management options to alert you when the battery charge is low (see Configuring Power Management Settings).
+You can check the battery charge before you insert the battery into the computer (see "Checking the Battery Charge" on page 30).
+You can also set power management options to alert you when the battery charge is low (see "Configuring Power Management Settings" on page 33).